HIV Treatment Guidelines

 After starting HIV treatment, you may need to make some changes in your regimen.
 The DHHS panel of experts suggests that the primary focus when changing or switching drug regimens should be the maintenance of viral suppression without reducing future treatment options.

 Reasons for switching or changing your HIV drug regimen include:

 Drug resistance tests can tell if your virus is resistant to any HIV medications.
-This will help you and your health care provider choose the most effective drugs for you to take.
-The following are the US DHHS guidelines' recommendations on when to have a drug resistance test:
+This test tells you which HIV drugs will not work for you.
+It helps you and your health care provider choose the most effective drugs for you to take.
+The following are the U.S. DHHS guidelines' recommendations on when to have a drug resistance test:

 There is much more information in the guidelines, including other possible drug regimens, what drugs not to take, and what types of resistance tests to use.
 There is also a lot of information on other aspects of HIV care and treatment, including adherence, drug side effects and interactions, special considerations for people with liver or kidney problems, treatment for people who have used and are resistant to many HIV drugs, and treatment when you have HIV and other infections, including tuberculosis, hepatitis B, or hepatitis C. For women living with HIV, the guidelines contain important information on pregnancy and women-specific treatment issues.

 The guidelines are a set of recommendations to help you and your health care provider understand your treatment choices.
 They are based on the most up-to-date information from studies and clinical trials.
 But, remember, they are only general suggestions.
 It is okay for you to choose therapies for your specific situation.
 Use the guidelines as a resource to help you make well-informed treatment decisions that are right for you.

 [Note from TheBody.com: This article was created by The Well Project, who last updated it on Feb.
 13, 2017.
 We have cross-posted it with their permission.]